Trip Date: December 2018 | Location: Georgia and Florida

 From the campground, we headed to the boat launch and the boardwalk that leads to Driftwood Beach.
 This two-mile walk took us through a variety of habitats and was incredibly productive.
 We logged an impressive 34 species, including a Clapper Rail, Wilson’s Snipe, several types of woodpeckers, a Red-breasted Nuthatch, and an Orange-crowned Warbler.
 All the herons and egrets we expected to see were there as well.

-Other great birding spots we recommend on the island are the beach by the soccer field and the Tidelands Nature Center.
-Our final stop at the Welcome Center added a Peregrine Falcon, an American Avocet, and a Belted Kingfisher to our list, capping off a great day of birding.
+Another great birding spot we recommend is the beach by the soccer field and the Tidelands Nature Center.
+Our final stop at the Welcome Center added a Peregrine Falcon, an American Avocet, and a Belted Kingfisher.
+This capped off a great day of birding.

 Final Stop in Florida